-How to Become Fluent in Japanese
+How to become fluent in Japanese

 In Japanese, you can take the JLPT which is perhaps the best indicator of the levels of fluency.
 The N1, for example, is the hardest level to master and despite years of studying one might do to pass this exam, you can still not be “perfectly” fluent.

 For myself, I’m nowhere near an N1 level but I can carry on conversations and when I lived in Japan, I had no problem getting around and talking to people.
 By some definition, this might be called fluent, but certainly nowhere close to perfectly fluent.

 Learning Japanese is actually not that hard.
-Most people are inherently intimidated by a language that’s so foreign.
+Most people are inherently intimidated by a language that looks foreign.
 But in reality, Japanese is quite an easy language to learn, conceptually and grammatically.

 The best thing about learning a language though is that you begin to think differently, as conditioned by the language which is a reflection of the culture.
 Japanese culture is refined in its detail for all things, but also its simplicity and efficiency.
 Learning this language has certainly influenced my way of thinking for the better.
 That’s a good reason enough to learn Japanese!

-Here’s Why Japanese is Easy to Learn:
+Why Japanese is easy to learn

 Whatever you do, do not use Rosetta Stone.
 I used this program years ago for just a few weeks before I had to just stop.
 Unless you want to spend hours wasted every day tapping keys on a computer, only to grasp a few words like neko (cat) and ringo (apple), then it’s totally not worth the time.
 I also tried Pimsleur and I sat through about 60 hour long lessons of this ridiculously dull series that made learning Japanese feel like drudgery.
 But, it’s a lot better than Rosetta Stone in terms of content.

 This website is honestly a miracle.
 It’s subscription-based but if you’re serious about mastering the Japanese language, there’s no reason not to get it.
-It’s seriously the best thing out there for learning Japanese and for becoming fluent in Japanese.
+It’s seriously the best thing I’ve found out there for learning Japanese and for becoming fluent in Japanese.

 The program is easy to use and you are able to gain access to dialogue that directly immerses you into real-world conversations.
 You can easily check off which lessons you finish and then move on to new ones.

-How to Read Japanese
+How to read japanese

 In addition to Japanese Pod 101, if you’re looking to become fluent then obviously you’ll need to learn how to read Japanese.
 Learning to read Japanese is a bit harder, only because you need to master a great number of Kanji to fully be able to read it.